 Schedule Appointment →

-- Students live with other SEA students in cottages on campus in Woods Hole, MA for the first four weeks.
+- Students live with other SEA students in cottages on campus in Woods Hole, MA for the first two (summer program) or four (semester programs) weeks.

 - Students cook together in fully equipped kitchens.
 While on the research vessel, room and board is fully provided.

-Students spend the first 4 weeks at Woods Hole, a village on the southwestern tip of Cape Cod.
+For the semester programs, students spend the first 4 weeks at Woods Hole, a village on the southwestern tip of Cape Cod.
 This hands-on program combines classroom lectures, lab work, small group discussions, and field excursions.
-The next 4 weeks are spent sailing on the boat, visiting ports along the way on voyages either in the Atlantic/Caribbean or in the Pacific.
+The next 12 weeks are spent sailing on the boat, visiting ports along the way on voyages either in the Atlantic/Caribbean or in the Pacific.
 For example, cruise tracks in the past have been Papeete, Tahiti to Honolulu, Hawaii.
 Honolulu, Hawaii to San francisco, CA. Woods Hole, MA to St. Croix, USVI.
 San Diego, CA to Puerto Vallarta, Mexico.
 Key West, Fl to St. Croix, USVI.

 Students spend the first 2 weeks at Woods Hole for the summer program, and the next 6 weeks on the boat.